NeZSmith/E-LEARNING-STARTER-KIT-FOR-ASPIRING-STUDENTS/README.md

 - https://github.com/JayantDwivedi/Quizziz-Hack -- Another JS script for Quizizz
 - https://github.com/Naveq-DevTeam/CheatPack --  Google Chrome browser extension that allows you to cheat on learning platforms such as Testportal, Quizizz or Brainly
 - https://github.com/UndercoverGoose/quizlet -- Quizlet,Quizziz and GimKit cheats
+- https://github.com/daijro/Searchify -- Search bot written in Python,it will search your answers in google.
+WARNING: It may be slow on low end pc